 Any restaurant owner who carries out food business without obtaining the food licenses attracts imprisonment for a term which may extend to six months and also a fine which may extend up to five lakh rupees.
 In a media report, it was stated that only one out of fifteen food businesses are registered in India.
 In fact, the FSSAI has also warned that the restaurants operating without the food licenses will be shut down.

 According to Pawan Kumar Aggarwal, CEO, FSSAI, said in the media report, “In terms of licenses and registrations of food businesses, we still have a very very long way to go.
 Only 33 lakh are registered, It is believed there are close to 5 crore food businesses in the country.
 You can see that it has not even reached 10 percent the mark.”
 Apart from the food license, you need a liquor license if you want to sell liquor at your outlet and some more permits to run a restaurant.
 As a restaurant owner, every license is essential, and you must ensure that they are all up to date.

 2. Selling Food Not Of Nature Or Substance Or Quality Demanded

-Any person who sells low quality or any food which is not in compliance with the provisions of the FSSAI ACT 2006 or the regulations made there can attract a penalty of up to five lakh rupees.
-If the person is covered under sub-section (2) of section 31 of the FSSAI ACT will draw a penalty of not more than Rs 25,000 rupees.
+Any person who sells low quality or any food which is not in compliance with the provisions of the FSSAI ACT 2006 or the regulations made there can attract a restaurant penalty of up to five lakh rupees.
+If the person is covered under sub-section (2) of section 31 of the FSSAI ACT will draw a restaurant penalty of not more than Rs 25,000 rupees.
 Sooner or later, food of sub-standard quality will also drive your customers away.
-Before worrying about FSSAI penalty or fine, you will have to be worried about your customers leaving due to inferior food quality.
+Before worrying about the FSSAI offenses and penalties, you will have to be worried about your customers leaving due to inferior food quality.